rcabralc/rcabralc-colorscheme.vim/README.md

 let $NVIM_TUI_ENABLE_TRUE_COLOR = '1'
 ```

-This setting will make Neovim use the GUI colors in the terminal.
-If this
-setting is not done, it'll work just like Vim, and approximations to 256
+If this environment variable is not set, it'll work just like Vim, and the
-colors will be used instead.
+closest Xterm colors will be used instead.

 ## Transparent background